mathkimchi/singularity/DEVLOG.md

 | project manager | 313 | 773  | 10997 |

 and the top two of these are currently not being used, so my line count is pretty inflated.

+### Decoupling Tabs

+2024/9/29

+In order to seperate the tab tree hierarchy from the view, I will need to redo how I store tabs.

+The current way is to only use rooted trees.
+This worked when the tree hierarchy determined how things were viewed, but now I also want to set an order to rendering.

+My ideas are:
+- Store tabs + z-order in tree
+  - Sort by this before every render
+- Store tabs in tree+store a seperate vector of paths to tabs in order.
+- Store tabs in vec, store seperate vector of indices pointing to the tabs for render order, also store the tree hierarchy with tree of indices
+  - I like the idea of this, but there is just one change to make this better
+  - The problem is that any modification to the order (caused by closing a tab) would mess up everything
+- Each instance of a tab has an immutable uid, store tabs in a vec/btreemap, store hierarchy and render order via the id